 A "wagering requirement" on a forex bonus is the minimum trading volume you must complete before profits earned with the bonus credit become withdrawable.
 It is almost always expressed in round-turn lots — opening and then closing one full lot counts as one round-turn lot.
-This page explains how the math really works, with worked examples for the XM $30 no deposit bonus.
+This page explains how the math really works, with worked examples for the XM country-specific deposit bonus.

 The one-sentence definition